NathanBresette/MeLSI/README.md

 MeLSI returns comprehensive results including:
 - **F-statistic**: How well groups are separated (higher = better)
 - **P-value**: Statistical significance (permutation-based, more reliable)
-- **Learned metric weights**: Which taxa matter most for your analysis
+- **Feature importance weights**: Which taxa matter most for your analysis - automatically displayed as a VIP chart
+- **Top 5 features**: Displayed in console with their learned weights
+- **Learned metric matrix**: Full distance metric for advanced analysis
 - **Diagnostics**: Quality metrics to ensure reliable results

 ### Input data